xwil560/OR-Project/README.md

 	- Mapping out the optimal delivery scheme
 	- Performs a simulation of 1000 runs
 	- Plots a histogram of the results of the simulation in terms of total costs
-	- Identifies stores that could are unusually close together
 	- Plots a new histogram of the total costs based on a simulation where a store is closed down (and the savings costs are put into extra delivery trucks)